30 Clever Cooking Secrets Only Chefs Know

 "Sweet potatoes are always available at the store and can live in your cupboard for up to two weeks," says Oren Zroya, creator of Radical Pan and a private chef for celebrities.

 Slice them into wedges with some olive oil, salt, and pepper, and stick them into the oven at 425 degrees Fahrenheit for 20 minutes.
-"You get a sweet, delicious snack or side dish out of one single potato," says Zroya, noting that this is a tried-and-true tip from his own experience going to the market during the current COVID-19 crisis.
+"You get a sweet, delicious snack or side dish out of one single potato," says Zroya, noting that this is a tried-and-true tip from his own experience going to the market during the COVID-19 crisis.

 Get creative with the foods you have.

-Zroya says that because it's hard to come by specific foods right now, you need to get creative with what you do have.
+Can't get to the grocery store?
+Get creative with what you already have!
 For example, grab that can of chickpeas that's sitting in the back of your cupboard.
 "It could be turned into a hummus dip, a delicious curry, or a nice added protein to your salad," says Zroya.

 Make your own tomato sauce (and lots of it!).

 According to Zroya, making tomato sauce doesn't need to be complicated—so there's no time like the present to take a stab at it.
 Find a can of any tomatoes and add some garlic, fresh or dried basil, and a touch of olive oil.
 "The result is as good as—maybe better than—the jar that isn't on the shelf in the store right now," says Zroya.

 Use up those canned beans.